pepa65/vpa/README.md

 * `<clientIP>`: Client IP address of the tunnel, default `10.11.12.13`.
 * `<gwIP>`: The gateway IP address to tunnel through, by default as shown by: `ip r show default`.
 * `<keyfile>`: Path to the file with the secret key, can be left off if it is `./vpa.key` or if that is not present: `~/vpa.key`.
 * Some of the output goes to stdout and some to stderr...
+Only the server's stderr output is used for fail2ban.